Hello, how can we help you?

 1. In the Field tab, click on the button.

-3. Choose the Type of information that will be recorded in the field.
+3. Choose the type of the information that will be recorded in the field.

 4. Click on the button.